 The following resource was created by an interdisciplinary team of artists and researchers to support artists and creative communities, ask important cultural questions, and center artists’ knowledges during the COVID-19 pandemic of 2020-21.
-Check back in the future for reflections and updates from the working groups.
-In the meantime, we encourage the use of these resources as a means of bringing lessons from the pandemic into a new reality.
+We encourage the use of these resources as a means of bringing lessons from the pandemic into a new reality.
+Download key takeaways from the project authors here: Key Takeaways & Coded Conversations.

 Performing Public Health (PPH) is an initiative within the UF Center for Arts in Medicine’s COVID-19 Arts Response that considers both the crucial cultural measures needed to slow the spread of COVID-19, and the various ways artists perform culture-making in response.